b3llyfish/fate-of-byzantium/README.md

 * Enabled (default)
 * Disabled

+### Struggle - 1178 start phase
+In the 1178 start date what stage should the struggle start in

+* Stagnation (default)
+* Decline

 ### Emperor Additional Succession Claims
 The number of unpressed claims to give to runner-ups on an Admin Emperors death (example: Two means give claims to the candidates in 2nd and 3rd place)